 The bill modifies procurement requirements for state contracts for public projects.
 The bill makes the following changes:

-Apprenticeship utilization requirements: The general contractor for a public project financed in whole or in part by state money in the amount of $1 million or more is required to submit, prior to the contract award, documentation to the contracting agency that certifies that all subcontractors used on the project participate in apprenticeship training programs that have been approved by a federal or state apprenticeship agency and have a proven record of graduating apprentices for at least 3 of the past 5 years.
+Apprenticeship utilization requirements: The general contractor for a public project financed in whole or in part by state money in the amount of $1 million or more is required to submit, prior to the contract award, documentation to the contracting agency that certifies that all subcontractors used on the project participate in apprenticeship training programs that have been approved by a federal or state apprenticeship agency and have a proven record of graduating apprentices at specified rates.
 The contractor is required to provide specified supporting documentation to the contracting agency and the agency is required to make the documentation available to the public on its website.
 A contractor that plans to submit a bid for a public project may request a waiver of the apprenticeship requirements and the contracting agency is required make public all waivers and the specific rationale for granting the waiver.
 The apprenticeship utilization requirements do not apply to the department of transportation.